May 22, 2017

 Backup deduplication can be made either on the source or the target side, and those techniques are called Source Side Deduplication and Target Side Deduplication respectively.

+First of all, what is deduplication performed at the source?
 The source side deduplication decreases network load because less data would be transferred during the backup.
 However, it requires a deduplication agent to be installed on each VM.
 The other drawback is that source side deduplication may slow down VMs due to calculations required for the identification of duplicate data blocks.

 The target side deduplication first transfers the data to the backup repository and then performs deduplication.
 The heavy computing tasks are performed by the software in charge of deduplication.